zdoryk/Data-warehousing-project/README.md

 ![image](https://user-images.githubusercontent.com/63752476/160249459-6b333d7f-c45e-4244-8851-605be6285a3d.png)

-You can see entire data exploration process in
+You can see entire data exploration process in Data_exploration.pdf.